taskforcesh/bullmq/docs/gitbook/guide/jobs/job-ids.md

 By default, job ids are generated automatically as an increasing counter, however it is also possible to specify a _custom id_.

+{% hint style="info" %}
+The uniqueness requirement is scoped by queue, i.e. you can have the same job id in different queues without any issues.
+The counter for automatically generated ids is also scoped by queue.
+{% endhint %}

 The main reason to be able to specify a custom id is in cases when you want to avoid duplicated jobs.
 Since ids must be unique, if you add a job with an existing id then that job will just be ignored and not added to the queue at all.

 {% hint style="danger" %}